 I recently went to Palmyra while on a business trip and as I was in the visitors center taking the tour, the sister missionary (female missionary) asked where everyone was from and what had brought them to the Smith farm.
 There was an older couple there taking the tour with me and some others.
 She explained how she had been raised in the LDS faith, but had gone inactive and had not practiced the faith most of her life.
 She had divorced her first husband and ended up marrying this gentleman later in life.
 He introduced himself as a “dry Mormon”.
-He explained that he was basically a Mormon, lived a life similar to Mormons, went to church and worshiped with the Mormons and his wife, but he had not been baptized.
+He explained that he basicly lived the life of a member of The Church of Jesus Christ of Latter-day Saints, similar to other ” Mormons.”
+He went to church on Sunday and worshiped with his wife and the other members of the congregation, but he had not been baptized.
 Thus he was a “dry-Mormon.”

 As we walked to the log cabin and then later to the larger house built by Alvin Smith, Joseph Smith’s brother, I spoke with this dry-Mormon a bit.
 His story reminded me of an experience I had had on my mission.
 I then told him about this story, of the Barbaroux family in Pau.